disruptek/nimph/README.md

 ### Windows

+I no longer test Windows via the CI because I have no way to debug Nimterop failures.
+That said, Windows builds may work just fine for you.

-To build Nimph, you need to have `cmake`.
+To build Nimph on Windows, you need to have a working `cmake`.
-The easiest way to install it on Windows is via [scoop](https://scoop.sh/):
+The easiest way to get it is via [scoop](https://scoop.sh/):

 ```
 scoop install cmake